7.130 – Narcotics Training Aid and Investigative Use Drug Property Release

 3. Assists the canine handler or detective in picking narcotics for conversion to NTAs/investigative use drugs.

-4. Contacts the APRS Audit Sergeant to arrange a date to acquire the narcotics from the Evidence Unit.
+4. Contacts the Compliance Section Audit Sergeant to arrange a date to acquire the narcotics from the Evidence Unit.

 5. Verifies the appropriate personnel are available for the acquisition date, to include: